mt2017-tartu-shared-task/materials/quickhttps/www.google.ee/quick-walkthrough.md

 ### Types of Attention

-There are several ways to calculate the attention scores `α_{i,j}`, such as those investigated by Luong et al. (2015).
+There are several ways to calculate the attention scores.
 The following ones are implemented in OpenNMT-py, and can be changed using the `-global_attention TYPE` option.
 Choices are `['dot', 'general', 'mlp']`.

 ## Testing NMT Systems
 We use test set to see how well our model is able to generalize to new examples.
 We employ BLEU metric to get some score.